 We consult other groups and bodies as appropriate to the particular nature of the submitted planning application.
-These specific statutory consultation bodies include:
+Whilst this list is not exhaustive these specific statutory consultation bodies include:

 How are decisions made?

 Most planning decisions are made by planning officers but the more complex cases are decided by the Planning Committee.
 Decisions are based on local and national planning policy together with any other material planning considerations.
 Normally our Planning Committee meets every four weeks at the Town Hall and the public and media are welcome to attend to watch the proceedings.